mautic/mautic-documentation/pages/10.Components/03.Forms/02.Progressive Profiling/docs.en.md

 There are two ways to configure a form field to only display when the asked values are unknown.

 First, choose the form that you want to use for progressive profiling.
-Go to the form fields and open the field configuration of the field you want to use progressive profiling.
-Maneuver to the __Behavior__ tab, here you can configurate the behaviour of the fields.
+Go to the form fields and open the field configuration of the field you want to use for progressive profiling.
+Change to the __Behavior__ tab, here you can configure the behaviour of the fields.

 Note: We recommend to always use the email field, even though it might already be known, because Mautic uses the email as a unique identifier for contacts.
 Also the submit button field must be always visible because otherwise the form can not be submitted by the contact.